Menorca - Minorca, Balearic Islands, Spain

 Largest Cities

-Mao (Mahon) and Ciutadella are the largest towns and located on sea inlets on the East and West coasts
+Mahon (Mao) is Menorca's capital and Ciutadella was the previous Capital until Menorca was invaded by the Brits, are the largest towns and located on sea inlets on the East and West coasts

 Aside from boutiques and souvenir shops, Menorca’s real prizes are its markets.
 Mahon has a fresh food market in a converted cloister and an early morning fish market, while Ciutadella’s marketplace has an Art Nouveau design.
 Look out for leather, suede, sweets and biscuits.
 For cheeses, try Alaior’s market and shops.